For Faculty & Staff

 Request Resources and Services

-If your event is in the Campus Center, use the "Campus Center Spaces ONLY" category to select your equipment.
+If your event is in the Campus Center, please use the "Campus Center Spaces ONLY" category to select your equipment.

 Food is allowed only in the rooms listed under “Meals” in the Reservable Rooms on Campus section.
 You may hire an outside vendor, bring in your own food or use Smith College Catering services.
 All requests for Smith catering should be made directly through Smith's catering office.

 When hiring an outside caterer, review your contract, which should cover all details, including fees, staff, taxes, gratuities, insurance, extra charges, payment schedule and cancellation policy.
 We have provided a list of local caterers who have worked both with Smith and external clients on the Smith campus; however, you may select a vendor not on this list.
+There is a $100 fee for the use of an outside caterer in the Conference Center.

 "This food was home-prepared by ______." (e.g. swim team, supporters, etc.)